Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 ### A customer has a Master Customer table from their CRM to ingest into Data Cloud.
 The table contains a name and primary email address, along with other personally identifiable information (PII).
 How should the fields be mapped to support identity resolution?

 - [ ] Create a new custom object with fields that directly match the incoming table.
-- [ ] Map all fields to the Customer object.
+- [ ] Map all fields to the `Customer` object.
-- [x] Map name to the Individual object and email address to the Contact Phone Email object.
+- [x] Map name to the `Individual` object and email address to the `Contact Point Email` object.
-- [ ] Map all fields to the Individual object, adding a custom field for the email address.
+- [ ] Map all fields to the `Individual` object, adding a custom field for the email address.

 ### A customer wants to use the transactional data from their data warehouse in Data Cloud.
 They are only able to export the data via an SFTP site.
 How should the file be brought into Data Cloud?

-- [x] Ingest the file with the SFTP Connector.
+- [x] Ingest the file with the `SFTP Connector`.
-- [ ] Ingest the file through the Cloud Storage Connector.
+- [ ] Ingest the file through the `Cloud Storage Connector`.
-- [ ] Manually import the file using the Data Import Wizard.
+- [ ] Manually import the file using the `Data Import Wizard`.
-- [ ] Use Salesforce's Data Loader application to perform a bulk upload from a desktop.
+- [ ] Use Salesforce's `Data Loader` application to perform a bulk upload from a desktop.

 ### Cumulus Financial is currently using Data Cloud and ingesting transactional data from its backend system via an S3 Connector in upsert mode.
 During the initial setup six months ago, the company created a formula field in Data Cloud to create a custom classification.
 It now needs to update this formula to account for more classifications.
 What should the consultant keep in mind with regard to formula field updates when using the S3 Connector?